cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Prescriptive_Topology_Manager_-_PTM.md

 for IPv4 and IPv6 single or multihop paths between any two network devices, including unidirectional path failure detection.
-For information about configuring BFD using PTM, see the [BFD topic](Bidirectional_Forwarding_Detection_-_BFD.html).
+For information about configuring BFD using PTM, see the [BFD topic](/old/Bidirectional_Forwarding_Detection_-_BFD.html).

 ## Check Link State with FRRouting

-<span id="src-8363021_indexterm-28EEDE916A1513B9E8A314AD90482A75">The
-</span><span id="src-8363021_indexterm-541DA9700AC88FCECD83A363C607C24A">FRRouting
-</span><span id="src-8363021_indexterm-C1531014B8E32A0B45BAC5B77B04E6C3">routing
-</span>suite enables additional checks to ensure that routing
-adjacencies are formed only on links that have connectivity conformant to the specification, as determined by `ptmd`.
+The FRRouting routing suite enables additional checks to ensure that routing adjacencies are formed only on links that have connectivity conformant to the specification, as determined by `ptmd`.

 {{%notice note%}}